 Remind101– (free, Android & i-devices) safely text students and keep in touch with parents.

-Evernote– (free, Android & i-devices) Create text, photo and audio notes with your mobile device that auto-synchronize your notes to your Mac or PC.
+Evernote– (free, Android & i-devices) Create text, photo and audio notes with your mobile device that Auto-synchronize your notes to your Mac or PC.
 Makes text within snapshots searchable.
 Add, sync, access, and share files (PDF, Word, Excel, PPT, and more) among the different versions of Evernote.

 ** Try keeping notes of the presentations and workshops you attend or try brainstorming and planning your next presentation on this app!
 Great for students to do research, turn in class assignments, or do research.
 Check out my Diigo bookmarks for lesson ideas.

 Drawing Torch– (free, iPad) drawing and story experience where the student becomes a Night Zookeeper and participates in creative drawing missions to look after thousands of magical animals and defeat the monsters that attack the zoo.
-Features: 9 tools such as fill, colour mixing and multiple brush sizes, email share, 2 story chapters, 22 unique missions.
+Features: 9 tools such as fill, color mixing and multiple brush sizes, email share, 2 story chapters, 22 unique missions.

 Nearpod-(free, iPad) teachers will love making interactive, multimedia lessons that students can access and answer all within this app.

 ShowMe-(free, iPad) interactive whiteboard that allows students and teachers to create videos of work or lessons.
-Draw, add images, and record audio to narrate.
+Draw, add images and record audio to narrate.